gkjohnson/threejs-sandbox/3d-lut/README.md

 ## Possible Improvements
 - Use a grid layout rather than a linear layout to avoid unusably long textures when using dense LUT table.
-- Use linear interpolation if u, v, or w are equal to improve TetrahedralUpscaler performance.
+- Improve TetrahedralUpscaler performance by caching tetrahedron face areas and normals.

 ## References